How Long Do Knee Replacements Last? The Truth.

 - In the last 48 hours how you rate your pain squatting to a chair?

 - At up to 18 months those with surgically replaced knees still exhibit a functional range of motion deficit of approximately ~30%5.
 This means that despite having much more flexibility in your knee joint, you wouldn’t use all of it during weight bearing movements like lunging and squatting.
 The likely cause is a lack of strength to support the joint at deeper knee angles.
-This implies that you may still require an external knee support or additional strength training to maximize the benefit of your knee replacement.
+You may still require an external knee support or additional strength training to maximize the benefit of your knee replacement.

 - A 2008 study found that of those that undergo a full knee replacement 63% were able to return to their sport of choice after the surgery.7 Of those that returned 80% felt that the surgery improved their performance with 43% still experiencing pain during play.